How can we help you today?

 Upfront investment: None

 Sponsored content is a reliable approach to earn directly from your own website.
 Brands pay you to feature their product or service in a blog post, email, or review.
-It’s a great way to fill your ad space without relying on traditional ad networks.
-Pay varies widely, but creators commonly see rates around $15–$25 cost per thousand impressions (CPM) and individual sponsored content can range much higher depending on niche and engagement.
+It’s a great way to fill your ad space without relying only on traditional ad networks or native advertising.
+Creators’ cost-per-thousand-impressions (CPM) rates in 2026 commonly range from about $10 to $30, though higher-paying niches like finance, tech, and B2B can go much higher.
+Rates vary based on many factors, including niche, traffic, engagement, and content format.

 • What to offer: Product roundups, reviews, tutorials, or behind-the-scenes features.
 You can also include an affiliate link for brands that offer commissions in addition to upfront payment.